giorgigordiashvili/echodesk-back/README.md

 Django-based backend for the EchoDesk CRM system with multi-tenant architecture.

-Updated: July 31, 2025 - Enhanced user management system with comprehensive role-based permissions.
+Updated: July 31, 2025 - Enhanced user management system with comprehensive role-based permissions and team management functionality.

 ## 🏗️ Architecture